-- Recent The list of most recently used filters sorted with the most recently used filters on top. - Common The most common filters.
+- CTH Filters used to process results from a CTH simulation. - Common The most common filters.
 This is the same list of filters available in the filters toolbar and listed previously. - Cosmology This contains filters developed at LANL for cosmology research. - Data Analysis The filters designed to retrieve quantitative values from the data.
-These filters compute data on the mesh, extract elements from the mesh, or plot data. - Statistics This contains filters that provide descriptive statistics of data, primarily in tabular form. - Temporal Filters that analyze or modify data that changes over time.
+These filters compute data on the mesh, extract elements from the mesh, or plot data. - Material Analysis Filters for processing data from volume fractions of materials. - Statistics This contains filters that provide descriptive statistics of data, primarily in tabular form. - Temporal Filters that analyze or modify data that changes over time.
 All filters can work on data that changes over time because they are executed on each time snapshot.
 However, filters in this category will introspect the available time extents and examine how data changes over time. - Alphabetical An alphabetical listing of all the filters available.
 If you are not sure where to find a particular filter, this list is guaranteed to have it.
 There are also many filters that are not listed anywhere but in this list.